ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Using-Parameters-In-A-Class-CPP.rst

 .. code-block:: console

-  ros2 pkg create --build-type ament_cmake cpp_parameters --dependencies rclcpp
+  ros2 pkg create --build-type ament_cmake --license Apache-2.0 cpp_parameters --dependencies rclcpp

 Your terminal will return a message verifying the creation of your package ``cpp_parameters`` and all its necessary files and folders.